Blackhead Lighthouse Co Antrim

 Overview

-The Hook Peninsula forms the south‑western tip of County Wexford, often described as the “Pinnacle point in Ireland’s Ancient East”.
-Its dramatic cliffs, sandy bays and quiet villages make it a perfect escape from the busier tourist routes.
-Whether you arrive by car for the scenic Ring of Hook drive or by bike along the coastal lanes, the peninsula rewards you with sweeping sea views, abundant wildlife and a sense of stepping back into Ireland’s layered past.
+The Hook Peninsula forms the south‑western tip of County Wexford, a striking headland often described as the “Pinnacle point in Ireland’s Ancient East”.
+Its dramatic cliffs, sandy bays and quiet villages provide a tranquil escape, while the iconic Hook Lighthouse dominates the horizon at the eastern entrance to Waterford Harbour.
+The peninsula is a gateway to sweeping sea vistas, abundant wildlife and a layered history that stretches from early monastic beacons to Norman fortifications.

 History & Background

-Beyond the lighthouse, the peninsula is dotted with medieval and early‑modern sites: the 15th‑century Ballyhack Castle, the 1587 star‑shaped Duncannon Fort, the ruined Templetown Church (once a Knights Templar headquarters), and the 14th‑century Churchtown Church ruins.
-The Norman landing at Baginbun Head in 1170, the 17th‑century Loftus Hall, and the Cistercian Tintern Abbey (founded 1200) all testify to a rich tapestry of conquest, faith and local resilience.
+Beyond the lighthouse, the peninsula is dotted with medieval and early‑modern sites: Ballyhack Castle (15th c.), the star‑shaped Duncannon Fort (1587), the ruined Templetown Church (once a Knights Templar headquarters), Churchtown Church ruins (14th c.), the 17th‑century Loftus Hall and the Cistercian Tintern Abbey (founded 1200).
+These landmarks testify to Viking, Anglo‑Norman and later English influences that shaped the region.

 What to See & Do